neonipun/overthewire-bandit/writeup.md

 Login with ``` ssh bandit5@bandit.labs.overthewire.org -p 2220 ```

-Looking at the description of this level, it would be very useful to lookup how the ```file``` command and its related options work.
-Finding the right options that sort out the file with the required constraints should do the trick, which is as follows:
+Looking at the description of this level, it would be very useful to lookup how the ```find``` command and its related options work.
+Finding the right options that sorts out the file with the required constraints should do the trick, which is as follows:

 ```
 bandit5@bandit:~$ ls